pagkly/Zed/Investopedia3/Self-Employment.md

 ## Self-Employed vs. Business Owner

-Although the precise definition of self-employment varies among the [U.S. Bureau of Labor Statistics (BLS)](https://www.investopedia.com/terms/b/bls.asp), the Internal Revenue Service (IRS), and private research firms, those who are self-employed include independent contractors, [sole proprietors](https://www.investopedia.com/terms/s/soleproprietorship.asp) of businesses, and individuals engaged in [partnerships](https://www.investopedia.com/terms/p/partnership.asp).
+Although the precise definition of self-employment varies among the [[U.S. Bureau of Labor Statistics (BLS)]](https://www.investopedia.com/terms/b/bls.asp), the Internal Revenue Service (IRS), and private research firms, those who are self-employed include independent contractors, [[sole proprietors]](https://www.investopedia.com/terms/s/soleproprietorship.asp) of businesses, and individuals engaged in [[partnerships]](https://www.investopedia.com/terms/p/partnership.asp).

 A self-employed person refers to any person who earns their living from any independent pursuit of economic activity, as opposed to earning a living working for a company or another individual (an employer).
 A freelancer or an independent contractor who performs all of their work for a single client may still be a self-employed person.2

-A [self-employed person](https://www.investopedia.com/terms/s/self-employed-person.asp) is not often the same thing as being a business owner.
+A [[self-employed person]](https://www.investopedia.com/terms/s/self-employed-person.asp) is not often the same thing as being a business owner.
 The owner of a business, for instance, may hire employees and essentially become the boss—an employee-owner who operates and manages the business.

 Alternatively, a business owner has an ownership stake but may not be involved in the day-to-day operations of the company.
 In contrast, a person who is self-employed both owns the business and is also the primary or sole operator.
 The taxation rules that apply to those who are self-employed differ from the employee or a business owner.3